Physiological Role

 Cystatin C is a monitoring parameter integrated into the Singular biological profile.
 It is not associated with any direct adjustment rule in the formulation engine.
 Its role is to provide a reliable reading of kidney function, free from the muscular biases of creatinine.

 The kidneys eliminate metabolites from many bioactives in the formula.
-A stable GFR, confirmed by cystatin C, indicates that renal elimination function supports tolerance to calibrated dosages.
 Singular uses the combined GFR (CKD-EPI 2021 equation, creatinine + cystatin C) as the derived marker for this assessment.

 Cystatin C complements creatinine in the Singular kidney panel.
-Where creatinine can be skewed by muscle mass or creatine supplementation, cystatin C provides an unambiguous signal.
+Where creatinine can be skewed by muscle mass or creatine supplementation, cystatin C provides a signal independent of muscle.
 Cross-reading both markers distinguishes a muscular variation from an actual change in glomerular filtration.

 Scientific Studies